KmanT/promptly/README.md

 # Promptly
-A library for creating Command Line Applications
+A library for creating Command Line Applications.
+All you need is bufio.Reader and your imagination.

 ## Example
 ```go